Polynomial term structure models: Some probabilistic results

 \begin{remark} We mention here an interesting (though a bit tangential) observation regarding the above example.
-It is easy to see that if $Z$ satisfies the stochastic differential equation \eqref{eq:example} then the process $Y = e^{Z}$ defines a local martingale.
-Indeed, it satisfies the stochastic differential equation
+It is easy to see that that the process $Z$ introduced is such that the process $Y = e^{Z}$ defines a local martingale with dynamics

 It is slightly less obvious that the process $Y$ is a strictly local martingale.
-See, for instance, the paper of Goodman \cite{goodman} for further results. \end{remark}
+See, for instance, the paper of Goodman \cite{goodman} for related results. \end{remark}